mascenso/isep-sem4-lapr4/docs/Generic/FURPS+.md

 ### Implementation Constraints
 - All the software will be implemented using Java as programming language, using the best pratices of coding like camelCase for the naming of variables.
 - The user interface should be implemented using VUE, CSS and HTML.
+- The System will use the ANTLR tool for parsing and analyzing exam results.

 ### Interface Constraints
 - The System must be implemented in order to be available to every operational system (Browser/Virtual Machine).